Peter Sutcliffe: 1980

 Maureen Lea, a 21-year-old art student at Leeds University, was attacked by Sutcliffe on 25 October.
 Lea had finished visiting a pub with friends in Chapeltown when she was attacked as she hurried down a dark street to catch the bus home.
 She suffered from significant wounds, including a puncture hole to the back of her skull, a fractured skull, a fractured cheekbone, a broken jaw and numerous scratches and bruises.

 Theresa Sykes, aged 16, was attacked in Huddersfield on the night of 5 November.
 Sykes was going to a shop in Oakes when Sutcliffe hit her from behind.
 Her boyfriend heard her screams and ran out, scaring off Sutcliffe.
 Sykes was recovering from brain surgery when Sutcliffe was arrested.

-Jacqueline Hill, a 20-year-old student at Leeds University, was murdered on the night of 17 November.
-Hill was returning home to her students' hall of residence in Headingley when Sutcliffe delivered a blow to her head before removing her clothes and stabbing her repeatedly in the chest and once in the eye with a screwdriver.
+Jacqueline Hill, a 20-year-old University of Leeds student, was murdered on the night of 17 November.
+Hill was returning home to her students' hall of residence on Alma Road in Headingley after exiting a bus, when Sutcliffe followed her in his car before passing her and exiting his vehicle and following her on foot.
+He then delivered a blow to her head from behind.
+Sutcliffe's attack was interrupted by another passerby and he dragged Hill approximately thirty yards onto vacant land behind an Arndale shopping centre where he struck her twice more in the head with a hammer, removed her clothing and stabbed her repeatedly in the chest and once in the eye with a screwdriver.
+Hill was the last known murder victim of Sutcliffe.

 On 25 November, Trevor Birdsall, Sutcliffe's friend and the unwitting getaway driver in his first documented assault in 1969, reported him to the police as a suspect.
-In total, Sutcliffe had been questioned by the police on nine separate occasions in connection with the Ripper enquiry before his eventual arrest and conviction.
+In total, Sutcliffe had been questioned by the police on nine separate occasions in connection with the Ripper investigation before his eventual arrest and conviction.